Numerous sustainability challenges in the tobacco industry

 On the whole, the practice of using child labour is a challenge faced by all tobacco companies.
 Discussions with all companies therefore touched on how they were working to eliminate child labour from tobacco plantations.
 Many companies referred to their participation in the industry initiative, ECLT15, which was set up to tackle this very issue.
 It was positive to hear that in addition to the initiative, several of the companies were also pursuing their own work to reduce child labour in their own supply chains.

 Another area, which was discussed with the companies, was how they work on implementing sustainability guidelines and how they follow up the process.
-The Ethical Council was pleased to hear that many of the companies appeared to have got to grips with the matter and that several of them have now engaged the services of external consultants to monitor their progress.
+The Council on Ethics was pleased to hear that many of the companies appeared to have got to grips with the matter and that several of them have now engaged the services of external consultants to monitor their progress.
 This increases opportunities for the company as well as for external stakeholders to gain a clear picture of the situation for each individual company.

 Why is this investor initiative important?